 Salesforce really starts to shine once you start mapping out customer journeys.
 I’m not talking about the sales funnels you’ve created as a path to guide users along; I’m talking about the path they actually take – which tells you how successful your marketing strategy is at guiding users across the sales funnels you create.

 To map these journeys out on Salesforce you first need to how you first generated each lead.
-By default, Salesforce Web-to-Lead forms only capture only capture the name and basic demographics of people who sign up.
+By default, Salesforce Web-to-Lead forms only capture the name and basic demographics of people who sign up.
 This isn’t a bad start but it doesn’t tell you anything about why these leads got involved with your brand.

 Thankfully, there’s a simple hack to fix this.